How to Build an Insights Engine: The People, Technology, and Culture You Need

 Enterprises have access to many data sources, research tools, and people skilled at pulling meaningful insights out of data.
 In this data flood, a fundamental challenge persists: how do we effectively disseminate these insights to the decision-makers who can truly benefit from them?

 It’s a familiar tale in many organizations.
 Insights remain confined within specific teams, lost amidst the clutter of email inboxes, or buried within slide decks that senior decision-makers barely skim through.
 The unfortunate result?
-Stakeholders often resort to making crucial decisions based on assumptions or gut feelings.
-A startling survey revealed that in 58% of organizations, more than half of all business decisions rely on intuition and experience rather than hard data and insights.
+Stakeholders often make crucial decisions based on assumptions or gut feelings.
+However, this issue can be addressed if you have a functional insights engine in place.

 Boost Your ROI with Insights